NZSA Mentor Programme Guidelines and Rules

 NZSA Mentor Programme Rules

-- The mentor programme is sponsored by Creative New Zealand and is an initiative of NZ Society of Authors.
+- The mentor programme is sponsored by Creative New Zealand and is an initiative of the New Zealand Society of Authors Te Puni Kaituhi O Aotearoa (PEN NZ Inc) .
 Both must be acknowledged in any subsequent publication of the submitted project.

 - Confidentiality is a requirement of any mentorship relationship.
 Each participant must treat information that is shared as strictly confidential, not to be revealed to anyone else unless the mentee or mentor states otherwise.
 The mentor agrees to not discuss the project with any third party without express permission from the writer.